BDC Hamburger Icon

 Open row

-Traditionally, what happened inside a privately owned company was accessible only to the owners and top executives.
-Employees were kept in the dark, ostensibly to reduce internal conflict over differing compensation packages and lower the likelihood of competitors accessing company secrets.
+Traditionally, what happened inside a privately owned company was accessible only to the owners and C-suite executives.
+Employees were kept in the dark — ostensibly to avoid internal conflict over compensation differences and to reduce the risk of competitors accessing company secrets.

 However, many modern companies now share information with their employees in an effort to be transparent, fair and honest.
-The results are striking and include increased employee morale, higher employee retention rates and a boost to the bottom line.
+The results are striking.
+Benefits include increased employee morale, higher employee retention rates and a measurable boost to the bottom line.
+We’ll explore how to implement transparency in your company, explain why it’s crucial and highlight some common pitfalls to avoid.

 What is transparency in business?

-Transparency in business is sharing information about your business results, strategic direction, operations and compensation with others outside your executive team and ownership.
-This includes various stakeholders, primarily employees and customers.
+Transparency in business is the practice of sharing information about results, strategic direction, operations and compensation with others outside the executive team and owners.
+These individuals include various stakeholders, primarily employees and customers.

-Different transparency levels exist, and sharing everything isn’t a good idea.
-For example, trade secrets should be accessible only to a select few (and protected by nondisclosure agreements).
-Similarly, sensitive information like business bank account balances and customer payment data should be access-restricted and protected.
+There are different levels of transparency, and it isn’t always a good idea to share everything.
+For example, trade secrets should be accessible only to a select few and protected by nondisclosure agreements (NDAs).
+Similarly, sensitive financial information, like business bank account balances and customer payment data, should be protected and access-restricted.
 However, there are several areas where sharing information with stakeholders is appropriate and beneficial.

 How to implement transparency in your business